Schefflera-Arboricola/Grocery-Store-Site/README.md

 5. `docker-compose up --build`
 6. open `http://127.0.0.1:8080` in the browser to view the website

-*<i>if you get any keyword error, go to inspect and try deleting the cookie data</i>
+*<i> If you get any keyword error, go to inspect and try deleting the cookie data</i>

 <br>